shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

 --color-scheme Palette selection (e.g. default, bright)

-Used by bfind, btime, bping, btraceroute, bmtr, baudit, and more.
+Used by bfind, btime, bgpucap, bping, btraceroute, bmtr, baudit, and more.
 BrightDate integers, fractional parts, labels, and efficiency scores each get distinct hues so you can scan output at a glance.

 ✨ What gets added